Panic Attacks (Panic Disorder) FAQs

 - Who suffers more panic attacks?
 Men or women?

-- People who have panic attacks often mistake them for what condition?
+- People who have panic attacks often mistake them for heart attacks.
+True or False?

 - Unrelenting fear that causes avoidance of situations, activities, or places best describes what condition?